stevegeek/access_allow/README.md

 ## Action allow rules

 Action allow rules are defined to provide specific rules which allow a user to perform a specific controller action.

-In fact the system prevents an action from being executed unless it is explicitly allowed for the given user trying to execute it.
+Note that AccessAllow prevents an action from being executed unless it is explicitly allowed for the given user trying to execute it.

 For a user to be allowed to perform a given controller action, there must be a matching "action allow" rule for that